cleanlab/regression-label-error-benchmark/README.md

     - `dataset`: folder to store the datasets
     - `eva_all`: evaluate the results to get Table 4.
     - `utils.py`: Consists of helper functions to generate data, etc.
     - `modeling`: This folder contains all the information and code needed to train models on a specific dataset.
-Each dataset will have a folder named after itself i.e., airquality_co etc. Each dataset folder has three sub-directories:
+Each dataset will have a folder named after itself i.e., airquality_co etc. Each dataset folder has two sub-directories:
-    - `predictions`: It stores predictions of different models considered during training.
+    -- `predictions`: It stores predictions of different models considered during training.
-    - `trained_models`: Stores the trained models as required.
+    -- `trained_models`: Stores the trained models as required.